 This type of measure satisfies the axioms in Definition~\ref{d:riskonvectors} as shown in \cite{almen2024risk}.
-With our goals in mind, we shall pay special attention to the following systemic risk evaluation.
-We may choose as $\varrho_{\rm o}$ to be the mean-upper-semideviation risk measure of order $p$ ($p\geq 1$) and evaluate all components of the error vector $Z$ by the same law-invariant coherent measure of risk $\varrho[\cdot]$.
+With our goals in mind, we shall pay special attention to the following classification risk evaluation.
+We choose as $\varrho_{\rm o}$ the mean-upper-semideviation risk measure of order $q$ ($q\geq 1$) and evaluate all components of the error vector $Z$ by the same law-invariant coherent measure of risk $\varrho(\cdot)$.
 The description of the total risk evaluation is the following: